Re-framing the classification of ideals in noncommutative tensor-triangular geometry: Introduction

 \subsection{Acknowledgments}

-The authors thank Kent Vashaw and Dan Nakano for numerous helpful conversations, and thank Henning Krause and Greg Stevenson for their comments on a preliminary draft of this paper.
+The authors thank Henning Krause, Dan Nakano, Greg Stevenson, and Kent Vashaw for numerous helpful conversations and comments.
 De Deyn was supported by ERC Consolidator Grant 101001227 (MMiMMa).
 Miller was partially supported by an AMS-Simons travel grant.